 Congenital stationary night blindness 1C

-Congenital nocturnal stationary blindness (CSNB) refers to a group of genetically and clinically heterogeneous retinal disorders.
-The genes involved in the different forms of CSNB code for proteins which participate in the phototransduction cascade and which are important in retinal signaling from photoreceptors to adjacent nerve bipolar cells.
+Congenital congenital stationary night blindness (CSNB) refers to a group of rare, clinically heterogeneous, nonprogressive retinal disorders that appear during childhood.
+The genes involved in the different forms of CSNB encode proteins involved in the phototransduction cascade that are important in retinal signaling from photoreceptors (cones and rods) to adjacent nerve cells.

 Congenital stationary night blindness may be caused by defects in up to 17 genes, including TRPM1, which is affected in CSNB type 1C.